 Quite often I hear from employers that their state does not allow the employer to choose the doctor that will treat their employees for their Workers Comp injuries.
 I always recommend the employer check their Workers Comp rules and regulations very carefully.
 Some states allow an employer to create a panel of physicians the employee can choose from for their treatment.

 Even if your respective state does not allow the employer to choose the physician, most employees will treat where the employer recommends.
 That is why it is beyond critical that all employers have established a business relationship with a local industrial-minded doctor or clinic.

 I always recommend walk-in clinics to our clients as an immediate cost-saving measure.
 There are numerous Workers Compensation clinics that will treat employees on a walk-in basis.
 I searched our local online directory and found many Workers Comp clinics and walk-in clinics that welcome all Workers Compensation patients.
 One of the reasons employees with Workers Comp insurance coverage are so welcome is that Workers Comp insurance pays very well for medical services versus other types of insurance.

 The second level doctors are very important.
-The second level medical treatment involves the more seriously injured employees that are referred by the original treating doctor.
+The second level of medical treatment involves the more seriously injured employees that are referred by the original treating doctor.
 The second level consists of orthopedists, orthopedic surgeons, neurologists, neurosurgeons and other types of surgeons.
 There is nothing wrong with recommending to first-level treating physicians that the injured employee should be referred if more significant medical treatment is required.

 #3 Return (To Work) – Most Important In This Workers Comp Claims Guide